uccser/cs-field-guide/docs/source/getting_started/installation.rst

 - Entering terminal commands for your operating system
 - Git (here are two Git tutorials: `one`_ `two`_)

-Step 1: Setup Virtual Machine (optional)
+Step 1: Set up Virtual Machine (optional)
 =================================================

 For those working on a computer in a restricted environment (for example: a computer managed by an education insitution), then working in a **virtual machine** is recommended.